 In addition, I am indebted to my husband, Jesse.
 He is my biggest cheerleader, best friend, sounding board, and ever willing listening ear.
 Jesse handles all the financial and legal aspects of running MoneySavingMom.com, as well as overseeing special projects and helping with product development and product launches.

 Who knows what the future holds?
 One thing I do know is that any success is thanks to the Lord, to my parents, to my wonderful husband, and to the loyal readers who constantly push and stretch me to be a better home economist myself.

 Things I Love

-When I’m not homeschooling my children, bargain-shopping, or blogging, I enjoy tweaking recipes and baking big batches of things for the freezer, engaging in thought-provoking discussions, trying to keep up with politics, drinking a hot cup of tea while reading a good book, or spending a quiet day at home with my family.
+When I’m not homeschooling my children, bargain-shopping, or blogging, I enjoy tweaking recipes and baking big batches of things for the freezer, engaging in thought-provoking discussions, drinking a good cup of coffee while reading a good book, or spending a quiet day at home with my family.

 Subscribe to MoneySavingMom